In France, mosquitoes also transmit the Usutu virus.

 Clé et al. Medicine and Science in press.

-A virus with an expanding range
+A virus whose range is expanding

 Yannick Simonin, Inserm researcher and lecturer in infectious disease control, University of Montpellier